Access full report

 TABLE OF CONTENT

 Modern enterprises are quickly moving from disjointed, siloed project-based initiatives to a more product-oriented, sustainable approach.
-With 402.74 million TB of data generated each day, things are cut out for teams out there.
+Yet as data investments grow, so does the pressure to demonstrate returns, making roi data analytics one of the most critical capabilities a data team can develop.
+With 402.74 million TB of data generated each day, the challenge is no longer access to data but proving its value.

 Investments have become intensive, owing to the need to derive maximum value from an organisation’s data.
 Analytics stacks, tools for orchestration, and securing the right team members require considerable resources.
 Things fall apart when enterprises fall behind in quantifying the value of these investments.
 Adding to the woes are situations where stakeholders ask questions like: Is our data use affecting the way we make decisions?
 Are costs being optimised?
 What are the business goals we intend to drive, when a huge 56.4% product managers are struggling with completing organisational objectives?

-While finance is obviously a topic of any investment conversation, ROI has become a North Star goal for businesses, a starter in most strategic discussions.
+While finance is obviously central to any investment conversation, ROI has become the North Star for data driven organisations, a starter in most strategic discussions and a filter for every major data initiative.
 ROI drives the priority of various initiatives, creates accountability across business and technical teams, as well as ensures proper utilisation of resources among many other functions.
 ROI measurement, when done effectively, not only evaluates previous performance but also takes the future into account.

 Data problems are one thing that enterprises are solving with a more productised vision for data, with data products in place, but on the other end of the horizon is evaluating how fruitful data products are turning out to be for these enterprises.
 While there is no doubt that things are evolving, there is still a critical factor to consider and get right: measuring the ROI of data products, which is the foundation of a successful data strategy, one that is steeped in performance, transparency, and effective business outcomes.

-Data products are never responsible for creating direct revenue.
-What they do is enable operational efficiency, reduce risks, and increase the trust quotient of gathered insights, contributing to business value in the long run.
+Data products rarely create direct revenue on their own.
+What they do is enable operational efficiency, reduce risks, and increase the trust quotient of insights, which is precisely why analytics roi is a more appropriate measure than simple revenue attribution when evaluating data product performance.
 For example, a data product to sort out regulatory reporting might not boost overall growth, but could lead to significant cost savings in avoiding compliance overheads and audit fines.

 Because of its nature, ROI needs to be intertwined within organisational goals.
 If an enterprise is really looking to achieve growth, then KPIs such as the effectiveness of customer segmentation campaigns and overall lift will matter a lot.

-Understanding ROI for data products entails the need to move from dashboards and monetary gains to a more value-driven and strategic assessment.
+Understanding ROI of data products entails the need to move from dashboards and monetary gains to a more value-driven and strategic assessment.

 To evaluate the ROI of data products meaningfully, organisations need to move from the biased view of only cost benefits and assess multiple dimensions to uncover actual data efficiency.

-A few critical components that constantly influence the value of ROI for data products can be categorised as:
+A few critical components that constantly influence the data product ROI can be categorised as:

 1. Adoption and reuse